 Make the brownies: Preheat oven to 350 °F. Spray two mini heart baking pans with baking spray.
 Set aside.

-Heat 1 cup (170 grams) of the chocolate chips with the butter in a microwave safe bowl at 30 second intervals until melted (about 1 to 1½ minutes).
+Heat 6 ounces chocolate chips with ¼ cup unsalted butter in a microwave safe bowl at 30 second intervals until melted (about 1 to 1½ minutes).
 Alternatively, melt the chocolate chips and butter in a 2-quart saucepan over medium-low heat, stirring constantly.
 Remove from heat.

-Add the remaining brownie ingredients and stir until smooth, but do not over-mix.
-After the batter has come together, stir in the rest of the chocolate chips.
+Add ¾ cup granulated sugar, ⅔ cup all-purpose flour, 2 large eggs, 1 teaspoon pure vanilla extract, ¼ teaspoon baking powder, and ¼ teaspoon kosher salt and stir until smooth, but do not over-mix.
+After the batter has come together, stir in the remaining 6 ounces chocolate chips.

 Use an extra large cookie scoop to portion about ¼ cup of batter into 8 of the baking pan wells.
 Place the baking pans on a half sheet baking pan.